membraneframework/membrane_webrtc_plugin/README.md

 ## Demos

 The `examples` directory shows how to send and receive streams from a web browser.
-There are following three demos there:
+There are the following three demos:
-* `live_view` - simple Phoenix LiveView project using `Membrane.WebRTC.Live.Player` and `Membrane.WebRTC.Live.Capture` to echo video stream
+* `live_view` - a simple Phoenix LiveView project using `Membrane.WebRTC.Live.Player` and `Membrane.WebRTC.Live.Capture` to echo video stream
 captured from the user's browser.
 * `phoenix_signaling` - showcasing simple Phoenix application that uses `Membrane.WebRTC.PhoenixSignaling` to echo stream captured from the user's browser and sent via WebRTC.
 See `assets/phoenix_signaling/README.md` for details on how to run the demo.
 * `webrtc_signaling` - it consists of two scripts: `file_to_browser.exs` and `browser_to_file.exs`.
-The first one display stream from the fixture file in the user's browser.
-The later one captures user's camera input from the browser and saves it in the file.
+The first one displays the stream from the fixture file in the user's browser.
+The latter captures the user's camera input from the browser and saves it in the file.
 To run one of these demos, type: `elixir <script_name>` and visit `http://localhost:4000`.

 ## Exchanging Signaling Messages

-To establish WebRTC connection you have to exchange WebRTC signaling messages between peers.
+To establish a WebRTC connection you have to exchange WebRTC signaling messages between peers.
-In `membrane_webrtc_plugin` it can be done by the user, with `Membrane.WebRTC.Signaling` or by passing WebSocket address to `Membrane.WebRTC.Source` or `Membrane.WebRTC.Sink`, but there are two additional ways of doing it, deditated to be used within
+In `membrane_webrtc_plugin` it can be done by the user, with `Membrane.WebRTC.Signaling` or by passing WebSocket address to `Membrane.WebRTC.Source` or `Membrane.WebRTC.Sink`, but there are two additional ways of doing it, dedicated to be used within
-`Phoenix` project:
+`Phoenix` projects:
- - the first one is to use `Membrane.WebRTC.PhoenixSignaling` along with `Membrane.WebRTC.PhoenixSignaling.Socket`
+ - The first one is to use `Membrane.WebRTC.PhoenixSignaling` along with `Membrane.WebRTC.PhoenixSignaling.Socket`
- - the second one is to use `Phoenix.LiveView` `Membrane.WebRTC.Live.Player` or `Membrane.WebRTC.Live.Capture`.
+ - The second one is to use `Phoenix.LiveView` `Membrane.WebRTC.Live.Player` or `Membrane.WebRTC.Live.Capture`.
 These modules expect
- `t:Membrane.WebRTC.Signaling.t/0` as an argument and take advantage of WebSocket used by `Phoenix.LiveView` to exchange WebRTC signaling messages, so there is no need to add any code to handle singaling messages.
+ `t:Membrane.WebRTC.Signaling.t/0` as an argument and take advantage of WebSocket used by `Phoenix.LiveView` to exchange WebRTC signaling messages, so there is no need to add any code to handle signaling messages.

 ### How to use Membrane.WebRTC.PhoenixSignaling in your own Phoenix project?

 The see the full example, visit `example/phoenix_signaling`.

-1. Create new socket in your application endpoint, using the `Membrane.WebRTC.PhoenixSignaling.Socket`, for instance at `/signaling` path:
+1. Create a new socket in your application endpoint, using the `Membrane.WebRTC.PhoenixSignaling.Socket`, for instance at `/signaling` path:
 ```
 socket "/signaling", Membrane.WebRTC.PhoenixSignaling.Socket,
   websocket: true,
   longpoll: false
 ```
-2. Create a Phoenix signaling channel with desired signaling ID and use it as `Membrane.WebRTC.Signaling.t()` for `Membrane.WebRTC.Source`, `Membrane.WebRTC.Sink` or [`Boombox`](https://github.com/membraneframework/boombox):
+2. Create a Phoenix signaling channel with the desired signaling ID and use it as `Membrane.WebRTC.Signaling.t()` for `Membrane.WebRTC.Source`, `Membrane.WebRTC.Sink` or [`Boombox`](https://github.com/membraneframework/boombox):
 ```
 signaling = Membrane.WebRTC.PhoenixSignaling.new("<signaling_id>")